LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Scratch File System can be used for temporary or burst storage use
   * Persistent File System can be used for storage / replicated with AZ

+##### AWS Datasync:
+  * A schedulable online data movement and discovery service that simplifies and accelerates *data migration* to AWS or *moving data* between on-premises storage, edge locations, other clouds and AWS storage (AWS to AWS, too)
+  * Deployed VM AWS Datasync Agent used to convey data from internal storage (via NFS, SMB, or HDFS protocols) to the DataSync service over the internet or AWS Direct Connect to within AWS.
+Agent is unnecessary for AWS to AWS
+  * Directly within AWS =>S3/EFS/FSx for Windows File Server/FSx for Lustre/FSx open zfs/FSx for NetAp ONTAP
+  * File permissions and metadata are preserved
+  * transfers encrypted and data validation conducted

 ### Identify and implement a data ingestion solution.

 #### Data job styles/types (batch load, streaming)